jub0bs/git-aliases/README.md

 ## Aliases

+- `git branchesthatcontain` : list the local branches that contain a specific revision

 - `git greenbranch`: list local branches that contain commits newer than a specified date

 - `git isnewest`: is the current branch the most recent one?

 - `git ndiff`: show the changes between the n-th revision that changed a specified path

 - `git newest-branch`: show the short name of the most recent branch

 - `git status-dot`: show the status of non-repository files in the working directory

 ## License